-To get ahead in the field, nuclear engineering students often take opportunities to do research in graduate school.
+If you want to get ahead in the field of nuclear engineering, you may want to consider completing research opportunities in your graduate studies.
 Research opportunities offer hands-on application in radiological engineering, risk assessment, maintainable energy, fuel recycling, materials fatigue and public policy analysis.
-Additionally, the American Nuclear Society recommends becoming obtaining a state license.
-To become a licensed engineer, there is a set of two exams, including the Fundamentals of Engineering and the Principles and Practice of Engineering.
+Additionally, the American Nuclear Society recommends becoming licensed through your state.
+To become a licensed engineer, you must complete a set of two exams including the Fundamentals of Engineering and the Principles and Practice of Engineering.
 The first exam can be completed after graduation from an engineering program; however, the final exam is completed after four years of work experience.